msg-byu/getting-started/README.md

 coverage](https://en.wikipedia.org/wiki/Code_coverage), and [API
 documentation](https://en.wikipedia.org/wiki/Application_programming_interface).
 If
-you don't know what any of these things mean feel free to follow the links, or sit tight.
-They should become clear as we cover each topic in this walk-through.
+you don't know what any of these things mean feel free to follow the links or sit tight---we'll be there soon.
+This things should become clear as we cover each topic in this walk-through.

-In addition, you will be putting your code up on [GitHub](https://github.com/) and learning the basics of git to create a repository that will look somewhat similar to this one when you are done.
+In addition, you will be putting your code up on [GitHub](https://github.com/) and learning the basics of `git` to create a repository that will look somewhat similar to this one when you are done.

 ## Computer Setup